martins-vds/kubernetes-technical-briefing/LabGuides/module1-instructions.md

 az provider register --namespace Microsoft.Kubernetes
 ```

-5. Open a browser and navigate to the Azure Portal: **_portal.azure.com_**
+1. Open a browser and navigate to the Azure Portal: **_portal.azure.com_**

-6. Search for and open the **Subscriptions** blade.
+1. Search for and open the **Subscriptions** blade.
 Select your **Azure Pass - Sponsorship** subscription.

-7. Scroll down and select **Resource providers**.
+1. Scroll down and select **Resource providers**.

 ![](content/azure-resources.png)

-8. Watch the progress of the registration process until all the providers listed above have been registered.
-Click the _Refresh_ button every few minutes to update the progess.
+1. Watch the progress of the registration process until all the providers listed above have been registered.
+Click the _Refresh_ button every few minutes to update the progress.
 Once everything has been registered, continue with the tasks in this lab.

 ### Task 2 - Define variables and create resource group

 1. Select the region closest to your location.
 Use '**eastus**' for United States workshops, '**westeurope**' for European workshops.
-Ask your instructor for other options in your region: @lab.DropDownList(region)[eastus,westus,canadacentral,westeurope,centralindia,australiaeast]

-2. Set your initials and define variables.
+1. Set your initials and define variables.

 ```PowerShell
 $INITIALS="abc"